Code-Institute-Submissions/milestone-project-1-done-london/README.md

 #### Contact

-The Contact page features a **hero image** followed by a **contact heading** and is broken up into four **sub-headings** detailing the various ways to contact the company and a button to launch a modal which users can use to sign up to the mailing list.
+The Contact page features a **hero image** followed by a **contact heading** and is broken up into four **sub-headings** detailing the various ways to contact the company and a button to launch a modal which users can click to sign up to the mailing list.
 First, the **visit us in store** section provides the user with the **shop address**, a **Google Maps image** of the shops location and **two images of the shop interior**.
 On mobile devices, only the map is visible to provide a positive responsive design.
 Second, the **send us an email** section provides the user with the two email addresses for the business.
 One for shop enquiries and one for print enquiries.
 The email addresses are links to open up the users default mail app to assist in guiding them to make contact and are highlighted in red to grab attention.
 Third, the **send us a message** section features a **contact form**, which requests the users name, email, and a box to add their message.
 At the bottom of the form is a **Send Button**.
 The width of the form changes depending on the screen size to ensure it looks clear on all devices.
+The form is not currently functional as it is beyond the scope of this project (see "Features to Implement in Future" section below).
 Finally, the **join our mailing list** section features a **paragraph element** explaining what users gain from signing up to the mailing list and a **Join Mailing List Button** that launches a **Modal** which requests the clients name and email.
 Below this is a **Close Button** to close the modal and a **Submit** button to submit the request.
+The submit button is not currently functional as it is beyond the scope of this project (see "Features to Implement in Future" section below).

+#### Basket

+The Basket page features a message that the page is under construction and invites users to come back soon once basket funtionality had been added to the site.

 ### Existing Features